 Standards Check tests regularly cause a feeling of doom and dread amongst instructors.
 The simple truth is that a Standards Check is just a driving lesson.
 If you were told by your supervising examiner that your instruction was not up to standard I would strongly recommend that you seek some training before your next Standards Check and not to leave your training to the last minute!

 We have the knowledge and experience to accurately assess your performance and not only ensure that you pass your next Standards Check but also raise your grade.
 The amount of training you will need depends upon several factors.
 These can only be correctly determined after the first session.

 We have helped many ADI’s to change their grade.

 For most ADI’s everything goes along just fine.
-You go about your day to day business, teaching learners and Pass Plus courses, until one day when the postman arrives, you pick up the small innocent looking envelope and open it… You’re surprised when you see that it’s from the DSA, but your surprise turns to fear and anxiety when you read further and discover that it’s an invitation for a Standards Check!
+You go about your day to day business, teaching learners and Pass Plus courses, until one day when the postman arrives, you pick up the small innocent looking envelope and open it… You’re surprised when you see that it’s from the DVSA, but your surprise turns to fear and anxiety when you read further and discover that it’s an invitation for a Standards Check!

 Every so often, all qualified instructors have to undergo an ADI Standards Check, a test to confirm their ability to continue to instruct.
 Experienced instructors usually have a Standards Check every 4 years, but newly qualified instructors can confidently expect their first ‘check’ within 12 months of qualifying.